 Today, there are a number of brands with differing recipes and flavor profiles that are great as an after-dinner treat either as an accompaniment to or substitute for dessert.
 For the uninitiated, cream liqueurs have a shelf life.
 Most sealed products have two years from the time they are bottled and last only a few months after they are opened, so you’ll want to use them quickly.

 Thankfully, there are a number of delicious cocktails that call for a good splash of Irish cream.
-We like to mix them into milkshakes and mudslides, substitute Kahlua as an alternative ingredient for a white Russian, and even use them for baking.
-But our personal favorite use of an Irish cream is in an Irish Slammer (formerly known as a car bomb and renamed for obvious reasons).
+We like to mix them into milkshakes and mudslides, substitute Kahlúa as an alternative ingredient for a White Russian, and even use them for baking.
+But our personal favorite use of Irish cream is in an Irish Slammer (formerly known as a car bomb and renamed for obvious reasons).

 So, if you’ve got a craving for a sweet, velvety adult beverage, here are the best Irish cream liqueurs.

 Baileys is the original and the iconic label by which all other Irish cream liqueurs are judged.
 In fact, we’d bet it’s likely the only Irish cream liqueur most drinkers can call by name.
 You’ll find it on the shelf at nearly every liquor store and behind most bars.
 Made from Irish dairy cream, whiskey, and spirits and flavored with chocolate and vanilla, it clocks in at a modest 34 proof 107 calories per ounce.
 You can sip it over ice, pop it in your coffee, use it in a bevy of decadent cocktails, or even a number of dessert recipes.